 Monetary policy actions by one country can lead to measurable and significant cross-border spillovers.
 Such spillovers can influence countries to undertake policies that shift some of the cost of the policy to foreign countries.
 This temptation to shift costs can create inefficiencies when countries set their policies unilaterally.
-If countries agree on a set of new rules or principles, which describe the limits of acceptable behavior, it can reduce the inefficiencies and lead to higher welfare in all the countries.
+If countries agree on a set of new rules or principles that describe the limits of acceptable behavior, it can reduce inefficiencies and lead to higher welfare in all the countries.
 This does not mean countries have to coordinate policies, only that they have to become better global citizens in foregoing policies that have large negative external effects.
-We had such a rule in the past - no sustained unidirectional intervention in the exchange rate - but with the plethora of new unconventional policies, we have to find new, clear, and mutually acceptable rules.
+We had such a rule in the past-no sustained unidirectional intervention in the exchange rate-but with the plethora of new unconventional policies, we have to find new, clear, and mutually acceptable rules.

 What would be the basis for the new rules?
 As a start, policies could be broadly rated based on analytical inputs and discussion.
-To use a driving analogy, polices that have few adverse spillovers, and are even to be encouraged by the global community should be rated Green, policies that should be used temporarily and with care could be rated Orange, and policies that should be avoided at all times could be rated Red.
+To use a driving analogy, polices that have few adverse spillovers and are even to be encouraged by the global community could be rated green; policies that should be used temporarily and with care could be rated orange; and policies that should be avoided at all times could be rated red.
 To establish such ratings, the effects of any policy have to be seen over time, rather than at a point in time.
 We will discuss the broad principles for such ratings in this section.
-We will then discuss in section III whether the tools economists have today allow empirical analysis to provide a clear cut rating of policies (to preview the answer, it is "No!").
-We will argue in section IV that it may still be possible to make progress, once broad principles of the sort discussed in this section are agreed on.
-We conclude in section V.
+We will then discuss whether the tools economists have today allow empirical analysis to provide a clear-cut rating of policies.
+(To preview the answer, it is "No!")
+We will then argue that it may still be possible to make progress, once broad principles of the sort discussed in this section are agreed on.